AtomMaterialUI/mtslack/readme.md

 ### Global installation (works anywhere)

-1. Run `npm install -g mtslack` in a terminal
+1. Run `npm install -g mtslack` in a terminal (or run `sudo npx mtslack` if you don't want to install it globally)
-2. Run the command `mtslack`
+2. Run the command `sudo mtslack` (in Windows, you need to open the Terminal in Administrator Mode)
-3. PROFIT!!!

-- You will be prompted with a menu with two options:
+3. You will be prompted with a menu with two options:
     - Apply Theme
     - Remove Theme

-- Select *Apply Theme* to apply the theme.
+4. Select *Apply Theme* to apply the theme.
-- Open or Restart (with Cmd-Q) Slack
+5. Open or Restart (with Cmd-Q) Slack
-- ?????
+6. ?????
-- PROFIT!!!!!!!
+7. PROFIT!!!!!!!

 ### Revert to the default theme